leeroun/CARLA_RL_Project/README.md

   - ThreadTest.py: Test multi threading
   - Tutorial.py: Test connect to carla environment
   - Tutorial2.py: Extract input data used for learning

+## To start project
+This reoisitory has only python code used for learning and excution.
+Traffic Simulator 'Carla' must be installed to run project.

 ### Version Check
 - Carla 0.9.13